deja-vu-platform/deja-vu/packages/themes/README.md

 DV Themes
 ---------
-To make it easier to style common app actions, we have created a collection of themes that you can import and use in your applications.
+To make it easier to style common app components, we have created a collection of themes that you can import and use in your applications.
 These style sheets also provide a guide for styling components in general.
 For example, to use DV's default styling for navbars, include the following into your app's `styles.css`.
 ```css